plexswap/Plexswap-Docs/reference/old-tokenomics/cake-tokenomics-v1.md

 ## How to Confirm CAKE Supply for yourself

-To confirm that the circulating CAKE supply shown on the PancakeSwap homepage is correct,&#x20;
+To confirm that the circulating CAKE supply shown on the PlexSwap homepage is correct,&#x20;

 1. Head to the CAKE token contract on BscScan and [see how much CAKE is held by the Burn Address.](https://bscscan.com/token/0x0e09fabb73bd3ade0a17ecc321fd13a19e81ce82#balances) That's the total amount of CAKE that's been burned (removed from circulation FOREVER, and impossible to ever retrieve).
 2. Then, subtract this burned amount from the "Total Supply" that BscScan shows.